 Step 5: Anchor to Blockchain

-"Anchor this credential to Base L2"
+"Anchor this credential to Base L2 testnet"

 That is it.
 Five steps, five minutes, and your AI agent now has verifiable identity and signed credentials.
 These are cryptographic artifacts for documentation purposes, not regulatory certifications.